wildfly/wildfly-governance/wildfly-as/GOVERNANCE.md

 ## Roles and Responsibilities

 - **Contributors**: Anyone who contributes to WildFly Application Server projects in any form.
-- **Maintainers**: Contributors eligible for write access to a WildFly Application Server code repository.
+- **Maintainers**: Contributors eligible for write access to a code repository for a WildFly Application Server project.
 Responsible for driving initiatives and reviewing/merging contributions in their area of expertise.
 Write access might be limited to particular repositories.
 - **Publishers**: Maintainers with the right to publish releases of the projects they maintain.
 Release permissions might be limited to particular projects.
 - **Component Leads**: Maintainers with higher decision power whenever a functional area of the main application server or WildFly Core they lead is affected.
 - **Project Leaders**: Maintainers (at most one per code repository) with higher decision power whenever the project they lead is affected.
 Responsible for keeping a particular project’s technical direction consistent, safe and sustainable.
 This involves in particular enforcing compliance with requirements of the Commonhaus Foundation.